inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 ## Viewing Search Results

 While Inquerex is performing your search, you should see a white dot underneath the app icon in the dock.
 There is no real-time progress indicator.
 When the search is complete, a pop-up window will appear to let you know.
 In that window, you can click "View Results" to open the search results in your default PDF viewer.

-When you launch Inquerex for the first time, after you accept the End-User License Agreement and click "Start," Inquerex will ask you where you want to save your search results files.
+When you launch Inquerex for the first time, after you accept the [End-User License Agreement](#end-user-license-agreement) and click "Start," Inquerex will ask you where you want to save your search results files.
 The default location is the Desktop.
 Wherever you choose to save your search results, that's where you'll find them when the search is complete.
-You can change the file naming conventions for search results in the settings.txt file (see below).
-Your search results PDF files can be annotated.
+You can change the file naming conventions for search results in the settings.txt file (see [Settings](#settings) below).
+Note that your search results can be annotated.
 And you can search them, too.

 ## Your Inquerex Folder